News Release: The French Shore Historical Society To Launch The Centre For Textile Art

 The Opening will be a Basket Weaving Workshop with Helga Gillard .
 Funding was provided by the International Grenfell Association through fundraising efforts of the French Shore Historical Society.

-Posted on July 15, 2011, in Announcements, Art, Community Economic Development, French Shore, Tradition and tagged French Shore, Great Northern Peninsula, International Grenfell Association, Main Brook, Memorial University of Newfoundland, Newfoundland & Labrador, Textile.
+Posted on July 15, 2011, in Announcements, Art, Community Economic Development, Cultural Experiences, Culture and tagged Cultural Experiences, Great Northern Peninsula, International Grenfell Association, Main Brook, Memorial University of Newfoundland, Newfoundland & Labrador, Textile.
 Bookmark the permalink.
 3 Comments.